 - Register online.
 Registering online at the ACT website is the fastest and easiest way to register.
 From your online account, you can print your admission ticket, make changes to your registration, and view your scores as soon as they are available.

 - Submit a photo.
-You must submit a photo of yourself no later than one week before the day of the test.
+You must submit a photo of yourself no later than one week before the day of the test, unless you plan to take the SAT at your school as part of statewide or district-wide testing.
+In that case, no photo is required.
 You may upload photos from your computer, from a mobile device, or send a paper copy by mail.
 Visit the ACT website for complete photo submission guidelines.

 - Find out if you need to take the Writing Test.
 Some colleges require scores from the optional Writing Test.
 You can register for this test along with the ACT.
 It is offered on the same dates as the ACT test.

 - Pay your fees or apply for a fee waiver.
 The registration fee for the ACT is $66 without the optional essay test and $91 with the optional essay test.
 The fee includes reports for you, your high school, and up to four colleges.
 There is a fee of $18 for each report sent to additional colleges.
 Visit the ACT website for a complete list of fees, as well as more information about registration, fee waivers, and the test itself.

 - Decide if you want colleges to contact you.
 When you register for the ACT you can opt-in to ACT’s Educational Opportunity Service (EOS), which will connect you with colleges, universities, and financial aid opportunities.